AndersonUyekita/getting-and-cleaning-data_course-project/README.md

 consists of loading 7 txt files and bringing them together into a single dataset to be used in further analysis (not covered by this course).
-In addition, neither all data on this dataset will be used, so it was necessary to filter its measurements' mean and standard deviation.
+In addition, neither all data on this dataset will be used, so it was necessary to filter its measurements’ mean and standard deviation.

 The Script is divided into 5 parts: